thirdsisky/Nathaphon-BBL-Innovation-Data-and-AI-Fest/README.md

 - **Data Retriever** (`src/retrieval_tool.py`, `src/agents.py`) — calls a
-  custom `search_knowledge_base` tool that reads [`data/knowledge_base.txt`](data/knowledge_base.txt), embeds each paragraph with OpenAI `text-embedding-3-small` (the cheapest/smallest OpenAI embedding model), and ranks them against the query with cosine similarity — returning only the top matching raw snippets, each tagged with its similarity score.
+  custom `search_knowledge_base` tool that reads [`data/knowledge_base.txt`](data/knowledge_base.txt), embeds each paragraph with OpenAI `text-embedding-3-small`, and ranks them against the query with cosine similarity.
+Returning only the top matching raw snippets, each tagged with its similarity score.
 Two filters keep the snippets clean: an absolute `0.30` floor, so a question the knowledge base cannot answer returns nothing rather than loosely-related text, and a relative cutoff that drops any snippet scoring under `0.65x` the best match.
 A single-topic question scores its runner-up around `0.5x` and gets one snippet; a question genuinely spanning two sections scores its second around `0.8x` and gets both.
 It never answers the question itself.
 - **Report Generator** (`src/agents.py`) — a plain LLM (no tools) that receives those snippets and synthesizes a single, non-redundant, well-formatted answer.
 Uses `gpt-5-nano`, OpenAI's cheapest/smallest chat model.